-Certainly we all remember that feeling of being a kid and balking at almost any direct request for help, simply on principal.
-I remember rejecting all kinds of opportunities to do good things that I’d actually enjoy — helping my mother decorate a cake or entertain my sister while my parents were trying to work — simply because as a kid, you identify strange opportunities to be the master of your own destiny.
-For little kids navigating their world, this — surprise, surprise — often includes flat-out refusing to do almost anything asked of you.
+Certainly we all remember that feeling of being a kid and balking at almost any request for help, simply on principal.
+I remember rejecting all kinds of opportunities to do good things that I’d enjoy — helping my mother decorate a cake or entertain my sister while my parents were trying to work — simply because as a kid, you identify strange opportunities to be the master of your own destiny.
+For a stubborn toddler navigating their world, this — surprise, surprise — often includes flat-out refusing to do almost anything asked of you.

 What parent doesn’t recognize the frustration here?
-And while there are many reasons behind a toddler’s stubborn refusal to help, a change of language — one that helps a parent directly appeal to their child’s idea of self-image — can do wonders to help circumvent the behavior, and aid in the larger task of raising a kind and considerate child
+And although there are many reasons behind a toddler’s stubborn refusal to help, a change of language — one that helps a parent directly appeal to their child’s idea of self-image — can do wonders to help circumvent the behavior and aid in the larger task of raising a kind and considerate child.

 This tactic works best when dovetailed with some more of the gentle hand-holding that defines much of parenthood.
-“When parents see accomplishments or tasks completed,” says Dr. Lori Russell-Chapin, a professor of counseling at Bradley University, “it is so important to say, ‘You must be very proud of yourself and.…’ This builds intrinsic locus of control rather than extrinsic or external reinforcements.”
+“When parents see accomplishments or tasks completed,” says Lori Russell-Chapin, Ph.D., a professor of counseling at Bradley University, “it is so important to say, ‘You must be very proud of yourself.’
+This builds intrinsic locus of control rather than extrinsic or external reinforcements.”

 There are some caveats to this tactic.
 The more task-specific this praise can be, the better.
-“Ideally,” says Dr. Jameson Mercier of Mercier Wellness & Consulting, “you want to be specific about the behavior rather than praising the child simply because they are your children.”
+“Ideally,” says Jameson Mercier, Ph.D., of Mercier Wellness & Consulting, “you want to be specific about the behavior rather than praising the child simply because they are your children.”

 What you don’t want is for the child to think the good deed is about them, rather than recognizing the value of doing something for others.
 “Being specific in your language,” he adds, “also builds their vocabulary because talking with your child in this manner has similar benefits to reading with your child.”